- How To Build Blockchain Real Estate Projects

 - Install MetaMask.
 It’s a browser extension as well as a crypto wallet.
 It allows you to connect to the Ethereum blockchain network.
 Configure MetaMask and set up your secret passphrase.
 Follow the instructions in the “reference article 1”.

-- Change your MetaMask connection from the Ethereum mainnet to Ropsten testnet.
+- Change your MetaMask connection from the Ethereum mainnet to the Ropsten testnet.

 - Code your smart contracts using the Remix IDE.
 It‘s a web DApp, therefore, you don‘t need to install any tool for this.